I’ve Left Facebook! *CUE GASP*

 In case you’re wondering how I become so hypocritical as to criticise Social Networks, when I have all these accounts, I actually just started an account of Twitter just to see what the hype was about.
 After a couple of days, I haven’t figured it out.

 Maybe I’m just old fashioned, or have an old soul for a 16 year old, or maybe in a previous life I was a bearded 90 year old man, I don’t know, but I just don’t get it.
 I suppose social networks are addictive, but so are drugs.
 Doesn’t mean they’re good for you.

 I’m not going to “move” to twitter for a couple of years until the next SN takes over.
 Is anyone even on Myspace or HiFive anymore??

-The point is, I find it redundant to move on indefenitly, a new Social Network every few years.
-God, I sound so old/un-native when I say social networks.
-I’m practically quoting my 9th grade/10th grade english teachers.
-The latter said, during class, believe it or not, that “Fingerprints are the points of your fingers”.
+The point is, I find it redundant to move on indefinitely, a new Social Network every few years.
+God, I sound so old when I say social networks.

 To conclude, I don’t think Social Networks are here to stay, at least, not for that long.
 Then again, weren’t the Lumier brothers quoted as saying that moving pictures were just a fad and had no future?
-Maybe I’ll change my mind, I mean everyone has to be wrong at least once in their life, unless they are my friend Anna, who claims she is always right.
+Maybe I’ll change my mind, I mean everyone has to be wrong at least once in their life, unless they are a certain friend of mine, who claims she is always right.